Kenny Rogers and the First Edition: Prime period

-"Ruby" made them stars, and during the next two years, Kenny Rogers and the First Edition had five hits.
+Kenny Rogers and the First Edition had five hits.
 A man Rogers at first took to be a rude fan first pitched "Reuben James" to Rogers at a golf match.
 The man, who turned out to be a song pitcher for American songwriter Alex Harvey, followed him around the greens singing the song until Rogers listened.
 Rogers loved the song's look at a black man raising a white boy and agreed to record it.
-"Reuben James" turned out to be another daring record; though not as big a hit as "Ruby", it made a big impact on the First Edition's now sizable fan base.
-"Reuben James" came out at the end of 1969, by which time Mike Settle had been gone for several months, in an effort to save his ultimately doomed marriage.
-During his absence he was replaced by Kin Vassy.
-Vassy's style was a little more edgy than Settle's, allowing the band to explore different areas.
-It was now that Kenny and Terry, by default, became the leaders of the band.
-Kenny was in charge of the records, and Terry would take control of their stage presentation.
+"Reuben James" came out at the end of 1969, by which time Mike Settle had been gone for several months.
+During his absence, he was replaced by Kin Vassy.
 The group continued to record country, rock, and folk by fairly equal measures, blurring the lines among the genres.
-Along with Jerry Lee Lewis, Johnny Cash and Elvis Presley, their records in the late 1960s brought country music to the city and rock and roll to the country.
-Even if Jones had not also discovered Don Henley, the First Edition should get credit for being pioneers of a more modern blend of rockabilly called country rock.

 The First Edition reached what was arguably the peak of their fame with "Something's Burning", a No. 11 hit in early 1970.
 A blatantly sexual song, it was slightly hindered chart-wise by the controversy surrounding it.
 Regardless, Kenny's soft voice on verses and rock shouting on the chorus earned the group much acclaim.
 "Burning" opened with a sample of an actual heartbeat played backward to replicate the song's rhythmic beat.